 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Cyprus Flag

-Cyprus is an island country located in the Eastern Mediterranean and is the third largest island in the world.
-Its neighboring countries are Turkey, Syria, Lebanon, Israel, Egypt, and Greece.
-The largest city and the capital of Cyprus is Nicosia.
+Cyprus is an island country located in the Eastern Mediterranean.
+It is the third largest island in the world and neighbor countries include Turkey, Syria, Lebanon, Israel, Egypt, and Greece.
+The largest and capital city of Cyprus is Nicosia.
 Nicosia is home to the "Green Line" which divides the two nations: "Independent Republic of Cyprus" and the "Turkish Republic of Northern Cyprus," and is the only capital city in the world that has a division such as this.

 Cyprus' economy relies on its thriving tourism industry.
 The country has many beautiful historic sights to visit and boasts some of the best beaches in Europe.
-Cyprus is also referred to as "The Playground of the Gods," as it is believed that the Goddess, "Aphrodite" rose out of the water and Aphrodite's rock is now one of the many popular tourist attractions to visit.
+Cyprus is also referred to as "The Playground of the Gods," as it is believed that the Goddess, "Aphrodite" rose out of the water and Aphrodite's rock is now one of many popular tourist attractions in the country.

 Download Cyprus Flag Images